ow-mods/owml/Readme.md

 Your initial logic goes in Awake or Start (called by Unity).
 You'll have access to the mod helper at that time.
 Example:

 ~~~~
+public class TestMod : ModBehaviour
+{
     private void Start()
     {
-    ModHelper.Console.WriteLine("In some mod!");
+        ModHelper.Console.WriteLine($"In {nameof(TestMod)}!");
     }
+}
 ~~~~

-This will be called when the game starts (at the title menu) which might be too early for what you want to do.
-The mod helper contains events we can use to know when the game has properly loaded.
-Here we add an event for when the Flashlight class has loaded:
+This will be called when the game starts (at the title menu), which might be too early for what you want to do.
+The mod helper contains events we can use to know when certain behaviours start.
+Here we add an event for when  Flashlight has loaded:

 ~~~~
 private void Start()